magnuis/duckdb-materialization/README.md

     ```

 ### Twitter
-The Twitter dataset is for convenience stored as `data/twitter/twitter.json`.
+The Twitter dataset is for convenience stored as `twitter.json` at [Google Drive](https://drive.google.com/drive/folders/1yOncHm8XNYROIz5QcnLd7crkFhyzDCMm?dmr=1&ec=wgc-drive-globalnav-goto).
+Download and place it at `data/twitter/twitter.json`.

 ## Tests
 ### Dataset Size - 4.2.2